Do I need a medical care provider if I have a doula?

 I can.
 I don’t charge anything extra because I am not a professional photographer.
 I have a nice camera, a Panasonic G7, so the photo quality will be nice.
 My first priority is as a doula, so I will not leave mom in an intense moment to grab a great shot.
 So If you want good crowning photo’s I would suggest having a real birth photographer there.
 I will only do light editing of the photos if anything.
 If you do want some professional photography, I have a few friends that work out discounts for my clients.
 Call for more info!

-We will talk about all of your preferences and allergies in our prenatal meeting!
+We will talk about all of your preferences and needs in our prenatal meeting!
 I totally tailor the entire experience for you.

 What If I am past due?